-With Heat demand signal The "Heat Demand" light will come on, the control will switch on the system pump and calculate the desired supply temperature based on the requirements of the Heating Curve or the Minimum Supply setting, whichever is highest.
-Heating Operation (cont.) - Outdoor temperature cold enough to require heating With boiler minimum setting higher than heating curve requirement The "Min.
-Supply" and "Boiler" lights will come on and the control will switch on the boiler.
-The boiler will fire until the supply temperature reaches the minimum setting plus the differential setting.
-When this point is reached, the "Boiler" light will turn off and the boiler will be shut off.
-The "Min.
-Supply" light will stay on and the control will continue to cycle the boiler at the Minimum setting.
+With Heat demand signal - The "Heat Demand" light will come on, the control will switch on the system pump and calculate the desired supply temperature based on the requirements of the Heating Curve or the Minimum Supply setting, whichever is highest.
+Heating Operation (cont.) - Outdoor temperature cold enough to require heating With boiler minimum setting higher than heating curve requirement

+The "Minimum" and one or more "Stage" light(s) will come on and the control will switch on the boiler(s).
+The boiler(s) will fire until the supply temperature reaches the minimum setting plus the differential setting.
+When this point is reached, the "Stage" light(s) and the boiler(s) will be shut off.
+The "Minimum" light will stay on and the control will continue to cycle the boiler(s) at the Minimum setting.

-Unoccupied light may also be on Unoccupied light may also be on Outdoor temperature cold enough for heating curve operation The "Boiler" light will come on and the control will fire the boiler.
-The boiler will fire until the supply temperature reaches the heating curve desired temperature plus one half the differential setting, where the "Boiler" light will turn off and the boiler will be shut off.
-Note: Whenever the boiler is turned off, the control will keep it off until at least the minimum time delay has expired.
+Outdoor temperature cold enough for heating curve operation The "Stage" light(s) will come on and the control will fire the boiler(s).
+The boiler(s) will fire until the supply temperature reaches the heating curve desired temperature plus one half the differential setting, where the "Stage" light(s) will turn off and the boiler(s) will be shut off.
+Note: Whenever the boiler(s) are turned off, the control will keep them off until at least the minimum time delay has expired (1 minute to 5 minutes depending on degree of error).